beameio/beame-sdk/README.md

 2. Generate credentials and assign your own meaning to them (identity);
 3. Deploy services that are accessible from the Internet or only from your LAN without network reconfiguration.

-## Here's how:
-1. You will get a unique hostname under the Beame subdomain;
-2. You will generate your private key locally;
-3. You will get a matching certificate from Beame (signed by a root CA).

 :heavy_exclamation_mark: **Note: for the documentation that matches the latest NPM, please see the [`prod` branch](https://github.com/beameio/beame-sdk/tree/prod).**

 ## System Requirements